PeachlifeAB/dotf2git/README.md

 ## Setup

 **Clone and Create Private Repository**:
-1. Create a new private repository on your GitHub account (name it `dotf2git`)
+1. Create a new **private** repository on your GitHub account, use default settings without README and .gitignore file.
 2. Run the following command.
 Make sure to replace **YOUR_GITHUB_USER_NAME**.
     ```bash
     cd ~